vlayer-xyz/vlayer/book/src/appendix/architecture/block_proof.md

 ![Schema](/images/architecture/block-proof.png)

 Unfortunately, this is a slow process, especially if the blocks are far away from each other on the time scale.
-Fortunately, with the help of Block Proof Cache, this process can be sped up logarithmically!
+Fortunately, with the help of Block Proof Cache, this process can be sped up to logarithmic time.

 ## Block Proof Cache